darioschmid/MaludoUno/README.md

 ## My Design

 I used my [Digispark Morse Keyboard](https://github.com/maludo99/DigisparkMorseKeyboard) Arduino Script to be able to use Morse Code for Input.
-Before I hardly knew any Morse Codes, but I reckoned this would be quite a fun project for getting involved into Morse Code.\
+Before I hardly knew any Morse Codes, but I reckoned this would be quite a fun project for getting involved into Morse Code.
-Go to [Digispark Morse Keyboard](https://github.com/maludo99/DigisparkMorseKeyboard) for the software side of things.

 ### Advantages